-We have helped 7,158 families to date with over $1,000,000 in financial assistance.
-The amount of our financial assistance is growing in proportion to the monies coming in to Aubrey’s Foundation.
-We are pleased to say that we are able to help more families with bigger amounts than we’ve been able to in the past.
-This total is strictly for grants to families and does not include our other programs.
+Helped 7,158 families to date with over $1,000,000 in financial assistance.
+This total is strictly for grants to families and does not include other programs.

-Organizing over 40 themed dinner parties complete with crafts for the children for the Ronald McDonald House families to boost these families’ spirits so they can carry on taking care of their sick child.
-We have touched close to 2,500 families who have lived at Ronald McDonald House because of our dinner parties.
+Organized over 40 themed dinner parties complete with crafts for the children of the Ronald McDonald House families to boost these families’ spirits.
+We have touched close to 2,500 families who have lived at Ronald McDonald House with these parties.

-In previous years, hosted an annual Hopeful Hearts for Children themed picnic complete with decorations, crafts and dinner so that families of “Heart Kids” can start to build lasting relationships to help families cope.
+In previous years, hosted an annual Hopeful Hearts for Children themed picnic complete with decorations, crafts, and dinner so that families of “Heart Kids” can start to build lasting relationships.

-LifeCenter Organ Donor Network encourages and coordinates the donation of human organs and tissues for transplantation.
+Jerry and Nancy Hollenkamp received the Paul Hackman Award from the LifeCenter Organ Donor Network.
+The Network encourages and coordinates the donation of human organs and tissues for transplantation.
 LifeCenter works with 28 area hospitals to serve the people of the Greater Cincinnati area, including Southwestern Ohio, Northern Kentucky, and Southeastern Indiana.
 The organization works in conjunction with U.S. Tissue and Cell, the Cincinnati Eye Bank, and the Midwest Ear Foundation.
-Jerry & Nancy Hollenkamp received the Paul Hackman Award which is the highest honor that LifeCenter bestows on volunteers.
-This was given because of their devotion to raising awareness of the need for organ donations.
 Read full newspaper article.